Aidar5/nattoeng/docs/source/book/19_ssh_telnet/netmiko.rst

-In this example *terminal length* command is not passed becasue netmiko executes this command by deffault.
+In this example *terminal length* command is not passed because netmiko executes this command by default.

 The result of script execution: